 A low-shedding coat needs more grooming as compared to shedding coats.
 Their coat should be brushed once or twice a week while a visit to the professional groomer may be required every 4-6 weeks.
 If you start grooming, brushing, and bathing your puppies from an early age, they will develop a habit of being groomed, bathed, and brushed and would not be giving you a tough time.

-It depends on the colour, generation, gender, location, breed line, and the reputation of the breeder.
-The different breeder may ask for different prices.
-On average, a puppy may cost you around AUD4000-5000.
+It depends on the colour, generation, gender, location, breed line, and reputation of the breeder.
+Different breeders may ask for different prices.
+On average, a puppy may cost you around AUD 4000-5000.
 You should also keep their average maintenance cost in mind which may be around AUD 1000 a year and includes vet visits, food, pet supplies, accessories, and grooming, etc.

 Mini Groodle FAQs:

-Generally, male dogs are bold, aggressive, and goofy, than female dogs.
+Generally, male dogs are bold, aggressive, and goofier than female dogs.
 While the females are aggressive, emotional, and sometimes shy.
-But we may witness different moods and traits in both genders and it all depends on how you raise your puppy.
+But you should expect different moods and traits in both genders and it all depends on how you raise your puppy.